Vinyl Record

 Available from Kilmorna Collection in Listowel.

 Buyer notes: 2017 2LP, currently available from the Kilmorna Collection vinyl shelf.
-Pay for pickup in Listowel or ship within Ireland for EUR 5.50.
+Pay for pickup in Listowel, ship within Ireland from EUR 5.95 per record or outside Ireland from EUR 12.00 per record.

 This title commonly turns up as a 2LP edition, which suits the album’s length and gives the grooves room to breathe.
 If you’re crate-building around modern R&B landmarks, Ctrl is a cornerstone alongside the era’s best boundary-pushers.
 Expect strong demand and steady re-press interest over time.